 Quality Rated—Georgia’s Tiered Quality Rating and Improvement System (TQRIS)—is Georgia’s systematic approach to assessing, improving, and communicating the level of quality in early childhood and school‐age care and education programs.
 The Quality Rated Validation Project, led by Child Trends, was part of these evaluation activities.

-The primary goal of the Quality Rated Validation Project is to provide Georgia’s early childhood leaders with high-quality information about the validity of Quality Rated that can be used to strengthen the system.
-The primary objectives of the project are to help Quality Rated leaders gain a better understanding of:
+The primary goal of the Quality Rated Validation Project was to provide Georgia’s early childhood leaders with high-quality information about the validity of Quality Rated that can be used to strengthen the system.
+The primary objectives of the project were to help Quality Rated leaders gain a better understanding of:

 - The extent to which Quality Rated ratings are accurate, meaningful indicators of program quality